Ifunanyachi Achara

-Ifunanyachi Achara (born 28 September 1997) is a Nigerian professional footballer who plays as a forward.
+Ifunanyachi Achara (born 28 September 1997) is a Nigerian professional footballer who plays as a forward for League of Ireland First Division club Bray Wanderers.

 Early life

 Achara was born in Enugu, Nigeria and grew up in the south east of Nigeria, where he lived until 2014 at the age of 17.
 He was noticed by former Nigerian national team player Jay-Jay Okocha who recommended him for the Nigerian U17 national team.
 He ultimately failed to make the roster for the team which won the 2015 FIFA U-17 World Cup.

 Afterwards, he moved to the United States, where he played youth soccer with Chicago Magic SC and won 2015 U-17 US National Youth Championship.
 He attended Berkshire School in Sheffield, Massachusetts, where he was named to the High School All-America game Best XI, in his senior year.
 At Berkshire, he was on the soccer and track teams with his future Black Rock FC and Toronto FC teammate Jacob Shaffelburg.